moward/project-winwood/_posts/2015-04-28-final-demo-plan.md

 ##The Situations

-* Situation 1: One car is traveling slowly and another is behind it and traveling faster.
-Once the faster car is directly behind the slower car, it will pass the car using another lane
-* Situation 2: Both cars are approaching an intersection and they must negotiate to determine who goes through the intersection first as well as if a car needs to speed up or slow down
+* Situation 1: Both cars are approaching an intersection and they must negotiate to determine who goes through the intersection first as well as if a car needs to speed up or slow down
-* Situation 3: Both cars are in the same lane and approach a stop sign.
+* Situation 2: Both cars are in the same lane and approach a stop sign.
 The cars should begin to slow down and come to a stop at roughly the same time
-* Situation 4: If time permits, a fourth situation will be created where two cars attempt to merge into the same lane
+* Situation 3: If time permits, a third situation will be created where two cars attempt to merge into the same lane